-This course is designed to provide sufficient knowledge and understanding of the ballast water management regulations and operational compliances, required under the US laws and the International Convention for the Control and Management of Ships’ Ballast Water and Sediments (BWM Convention) adopted in February of 2004 that entered into force in September of 2017.
-Candidates who successful completion of the course will meet the competency and training requirements of 33 CFR 151, Subpart C and Subpart D, for ballast water management applicable to merchant marine professionals working in US waters and in the Deepsea.
+Ballast Water Management is governed under US laws and the International Convention for the Control and Management of Ships’ Ballast Water and Sediments (BWM Convention) adopted in February of 2004 that entered into force in September of 2017.
+The BWM course designed to provide understanding and to meet the requirements of the ballast water management regulations and operational compliances.

-The course covers the impact of uncontrolled ballast water admissions into restricted waters, and systems and technologies available to control such releases.
-The candidates will also learn the operational aspects of recordkeeping and maintenance of the BWMS when onboard.
+Successful completion of the course will help candidates understand the impact of uncontrolled ballast water admissions into restricted waters and the systems and technologies that are available to mitigate such releases.
+The candidates will also learn onboard operational aspects of recordkeeping and maintenance of the BWMS.